Crossed modular categories and the Verlinde formula for twisted conformal blocks: Complex analytic and topological -crossed modular functors

-Moreover, by Theorem \ref{thm:topanalytic} and the definition of the specialization functors of twisted $D$-modules along clutchings (in Appendix \ref{ss:specalongclutch}), we see that the above equivalences are compatible with the gluing/clutching functors corresponding to morphisms in $\Xcal^\Gamma$.
+Moreover, by Theorem \ref{thm:topanalytic} and the definition of the specialization functors of twisted $D$-modules along clutchings (in Appendix \ref{ss:specalongclutch}), we see that the equivalences in Equation \eqref{eq:topanalyticequivalence} are compatible with the gluing/clutching functors corresponding to morphisms in $\Xcal^\Gamma$.